Our Layla vs. WinkBed mattress comparison for 2023 looks at two very different beds that have the same goal in mind; a better night’s rest.

-Whichever model customers choose from WinkBeds, they can expect the double row of responsive coils to make a bouncier and more supportive option than Layla.
-These layers help enforce the brands 3-Step Back Relief System™ which includes 5 zones that target your anatomy’s weight and support needs.
-These layers also work with the foams to foster pressure relief and specialized contouring to the body’s curves.
+Whichever model customers choose from WinkBeds, they can expect the coils to provide plenty of bounce and support, enhanced by the 5 zones that target your anatomy’s weight and support needs.
+This layer also works with the foams to foster pressure relief and specialized contouring to the body’s curves.

 Comparing Sinkage and Bounce

 WinkBed is made to gently cradle sleepers, though customers can expect either more or less of this sinkage in Soft or Firm options.
 Layla also varies, as the Soft side fosters more of a slow sinking deep hug, while the Firm side provides more of a gentle cradle.

 With Layla, sleepers can expect little to no bounce as it is an all foam construction.
 WinkBed, on the other hand, sports a good deal of bounce, which would be ideal for repositioning sleepers.
 Those who struggle with movement might prefer the WinkBed’s bouncier construction.